EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 1. To do the steps in this section, you will need to have created an Ubuntu Distrobox.
 If you have not created one already, see [How to Set up Distrobox](#how-to-set-up-distrobox) for instructions
 2. Enter the Distrobox by opening Konsole and entering:
     * `distrobox enter ubuntu`
-3. Enter the following commands one at a time:
+3. Enter the following command:
-    * `sudo apt install libsdl2-dev python3-pip make git`
+    * `sudo apt install libsdl2-dev python3-pip make git python3-zstandard`
-    * `sudo apt install python3-zstandard`

 #### How to Set Up Super Mario Bros: The Lost Levels